kidchenko/Windows-Development-Bootstrapper/README.md

 ## Installation

-Clone this project to your machine your simply [download](https://github.com/lnmunhoz/Windows-Development-Bootstrapper/archive/master.zip).
-(Git is included)
+Clone this project to your machine or simply [click here](https://github.com/lnmunhoz/Windows-Development-Bootstrapper/archive/master.zip) to download it.

 Open your **PowerShell as administrator** and run: `C:\path\to\project\.\bootstrap.ps1`.